CSS Grid Layout is shaping up to be the layout tool we’ve always wanted

 standard patterns we’ve come to settle upon.
 But designers and CSS

-developers can soon rejoice when the CSS Grid Layout Module hitsbrowsers.
+developers can soon rejoice when the CSS Grid Layout Module hits

 In the meantime, Flexbox has been a great addition to our CSS Toolbox,